 Florida Sportsman member: dzank We ran north of Memory Rock and had a great day with various snappers and grouper, as well as the ever present ‘cuda.
 We actually had one barracuda rocket into the boat chasing a yellowtail, which was a bit scary, to say the least.

 Florida Sportsman Fishing 4caster Capt.
 Chaz Heller

 Covering Perdido Key to Cape San Blas, including Pensacola, Gulf Breeze, Fort Walton Beach, Destin, Panama City and Port St. Joe

-Florida Sportsman Fishing 4caster Captains James Chappell and Juan Garcia
+Florida Sportsman Fishing 4caster Captains James Chappell, Juan Garcia and Jamie Connell

 Covering Key Largo to Key West, including Islamorada and Marathon